VMware Network Latency

 ---|---|---|

-It defines the network packet latency that is injected to the VM.
-You can tune it using the NETWORK_LATENCY
+Network packet latency injected into the VM.
+Tune it by using the NETWORK_LATENCY

 environment variable.